pjtorres/metagenomics_tutorial/README.md

 ```bash
 docker run -v `pwd`:`pwd` -w `pwd` biocontainers/samtools:v1.2_cv3 samtools view -b -f 12 -F 256 2_Decontam/insub732_mapped_and_unmapped.bam > 2_Decontam/insub732_NA_human.bam
 ```
+This is a simple tutorial so you will not get any alignments to the human genome (we are using a microbial mock community!).
+Thats ok, you get the idea and can now do this with your own data.

 g.
 Before we convert the bam file to fastq we must sort the file such that the alignments occur in “genome order”.
 That is, ordered positionally based upon their alignment coordinates on each chromosome.